wiremind/remoulade/docs/source/guide.rst

   $ remoulade count_words

-This will spin up a processe on your machine with 8 worker threads per process.
+This will spin up a process on your machine with 8 worker threads per process.
 Run ``remoulade -h`` if you want to see a list of the available command line flags.

 As soon as you run that command you'll see log output along these